Crown-Commercial-Service/digitalmarketplace-aws/terraform/modules/cloudtrail/README.md

 ## This module

-These modules are used to set up and direct [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) on AWS accounts.
+This module is used to set up and direct [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) on AWS accounts.

 CloudTrail creates log entries for user action events in AWS accounts and puts them in to log files in a specified AWS S3 bucket.
 It is also possible (but not required) to export these log files into CloudWatch so they are easier to search and view.

+This module has three sub-modules which it uses to do its work:

 * The `cloudtrail-bucket` module creates a bucket pre-configured with the permissions required for AWS CloudTrail service to put logs in it.
 If you already know which bucket you want to put the log files in you don't need this.
 * The `cloudtrail-cloudwatch` module
   * creates an AWS IAM role for the AWS CloudTrail service to assume
   * creates a AWS CloudWatch log group that the above IAM role can write to
-* The `cloudtrail` module creates an AWS CloudTrail trail that writes to the given AWS S3 bucket and (optionally) exports logs to the given AWS CloudWatch log group
+* The `cloudtrail-cloudtrail` module creates an AWS CloudTrail trail that writes to the given AWS S3 bucket and (optionally) exports logs to the given AWS CloudWatch log group

 ## Examples